How do you know when your blog post or a Social Media message has reached your target audience?

 - Acronyms (Did you notice those in the text?
 No?
 Look again!),

-- Abbreviations and emoticons (We’ve used smiley faces in our blog posts the past.).
+- Abbreviations and emoticons (We’ve used smiley faces in our previous blog posts).

 On the other hand, people who were not brought up by the Internet may not appreciate you trying to speak to them as you do with younger generations.
 If you use abbreviations and slang vocabulary in a misguided attempt to make them feel younger, rest assured they will think you are talking in code.
 And if they cannot hope to make sense of their offspring at home, don’t torture them further.
 Make their lives just a little bit easier and speak plainly, so they can actually understand you.
 Full sentences, punctuation, and eloquence do not seem to be forgotten, so if you want to target more mature audience, remember all those papers you had written in school and write as if you would for your teacher.
 Just remember that this time, you can actually be funny to get them to like you!

 A similar principle applies if you are unsure of how to adjust your language to different social groups or occupations your customers belong to.
 Without offending anyone, it is customary that the better the pay, the better the education.
 Consider that when addressing your audience.
 Treat them with respect and try using more sophisticated language the higher you aim on the social ladder, but still try to be friendly and approachable.